Erythritol is one of the most popular sweeteners in the world right now.

-To sum up; this sugar alcohol has no impact on blood glucose and insulin levels, it can improve our dental health, and it tastes pretty good too.
+To sum up; this sugar alcohol does not impact blood glucose and insulin levels, may improve our dental health and tastes pretty good too.

 The only thing to watch out for is the potential for adverse gastrointestinal symptoms at high doses.